About

 Abasy Atlas is actively developed by the Regulatory Systems Biology Research Group at the Program of Systems Biology, Center for Genomic Sciences (CCG), UNAM.

-Project leader: Automated data extraction, gene symbols disambiguation and meta-curation: Automated NDA predictions, networks completeness estimation, and functional annotation: Web frontend and database programming:
+Project leader: Automated data extraction, gene symbols disambiguation and meta-curation: Automated NDA predictions, networks completeness estimation, and functional annotation: Web frontend, backend and database programming:

 • Julio A. Freyre-González, PhD (CCG, UNAM)